 Some of the most iconic brands use the brand color red as the predominant brand color.
 Coca-Cola, McDonald’s, Lego, Honda are some of the brands which use the red color in branding.
 These brands are known to be energetic and red color has a list of some of the most loved brands in the world.

 2) Blue Color

-If there were an arch nemesis in colors of branding, then Blue would be the arch nemesis of Red.
+If there were an arch nemesis in colors of branding, then Blue (or dark blue) would be the arch nemesis of Red.
 This is because the most common brand colors in use are the red color or the Blue color.
 The above graph makes a clear differentiation between blue and red.

 The color Blue stands for security, efficiency, and productivity.
 Technology products are generally colored blue because they want to denote that their products are secure and efficient.
 Similarly, many in the services industry also use blue color to show security and efficiency.

 Going green is a famous terminology used in the business circles which stands for a company which wants to conserve energy and reduces pollution.
 In essence, the brand color green stands for Cleanliness, freshness and renewed energy.